ok300/cdk-docs/docs/mint/02_container_with_cln.md

-# Run as container with LND
+# Run as container with CLN

 !!! note "Environment"
     This guide assumes a headless Fedora Server 41 machine.
 The exact commands may be different for your setup.